 There are all kinds of concentrate Sharbats and canned juices available off the shelf.
 The widely available flavors are orange, pineapple, apple, lemon, litchi, and mango.
 But with India going global, you have flavors like cranberry, blueberry, kiwi etc are also gaining popularity.

 One of the flavors that I particularly relish is Lemon Barley.

 Shikanji – common Indian Summer Drinks

 This is the common lemon drink, variants being salted, sweet, salt and sweet.
 You can have it with plain water or soda.
 Add the flavors as you like masala, jeera, ginger, mint, coriander or anything that catches your imagination.
-It provides you for all the necessary salts that you loose with sweat during summers.
+It provides you with all the necessary salts that you lose with sweat during summers.
 Modinagar, a town that lies on way to Meerut from Delhi is famous for its Masala Shikanji.
 If you ever travel on that road, you must try this out.

-This is the roadside variety of Shikanji, made from soda which comes in a bottle which is locked using a glass marble also called bunta and hence the name.
+This is the roadside variety of Shikanji, made from soda which comes in a bottle which is locked using a glass marble also called Bunta and hence the name.
 It is ubiquitously available on the roads.
 Earlier they used to serve it in glasses, now they give you the disposable paper glasses with a plastic lid and that’s the only change that this drink has seen over the ages.

 This is the most energy giving drink, primarily made from almonds, other fruit seeds, and spices.
 You can make it at home and it is also readily available off the shelf.
 Add a couple of spoons to a glass of either water or milk and relish the rich taste.
 I am yet to taste it this summer.